 - Mix-and-Match Critters: Downplayed.
 Physically, they're wolves with reptilian scales, reptilian legs, and prehistoric bird feet, but otherwise, they're still identifiable being wolves but bigger.

-- Nature Is Not Nice: Unlike Bendu, the wolves are very upfront about their violent, animalistic side and tend to put other rebels and even the Jedi on edge when they're unhappy and snarling at everyone.
+- Nature Is Not Nice: Unlike the Bendu, the wolves are very upfront about their violent, animalistic side and tend to put other rebels and the Jedi on edge when they're unhappy and snarling at everyone.
 They've yet to actually hurt anyone, but that's largely because the rebels have mostly gone along with what they want, and Kanan mouthing off to one almost ends poorly before he backtracks.
 When Ezra tries to give up, they're openly antagonistic for the first time, chasing and beating him until he gets back into the fight.

 - Nature Spirit: In a way, as they are animals but they are also the expression of Lothal's Force.
 Word of God is that this is based on the wolf's role as a keystone species in real life, as they influence hundreds of other species and the environment itself.